Alexander Monro III: Family

 Monro is also known as Alexander Monro Tertius because his two predecessors as professor of anatomy at the University of Edinburgh had the same name: these were his grandfather Alexander Monro Primus and his father Alexander Monro Secundus.
 Alexander's great-grandfather John Munro had been an Edinburgh surgeon who played a leading role in the founding of the Edinburgh Medical School.
 His uncle was Dr Donald Monro FRSE who became a military physician in London.

 Monro Tertius married twice: firstly, in 1800, to Maria Agnes Carmichael-Smyth (1776–1833), the daughter of Dr Carmichael-Smyth, together they had 12 children; and secondly, in 1836, to Jessie Hunter.
 The latter survived him.

 In the 1830s he was living, with his large family and first wife, at 1 Great Stuart Street on the Moray Estate in Edinburgh's west end.
 The house stands on a prominent corner partly facing the gardens of Moray Place.
 Monro's neighbour (at 3 Great Stuart Street) was Dr Robert Christison.

 His son Sir David Monro made a career as a politician in New Zealand, and was the second Speaker of the New Zealand House of Representatives.

 His daughter, Maria Monro, married John Inglis, advocate (1783–1847) son of Admiral John Inglis.
 Their grandchildren included John Alexander Inglis.

-His daughter Catherine Monro was the first wife of John James Stuart of Allanbank.